 - Cod Liver Oil – like fish oil, cod liver is high in omega-3 fatty acids.
 I prefer cod liver oil due to the added benefit of vitamins A and D. It may help reduce inflammation in the body.
 I like this brand here.

 - Epsom Salts – in addition to helping you relax and unwind in a warm tub, Epsom salts have numerous therapeutic properties.
 Epsom salts contain magnesium, which can be depleted by stress.
 Increasing magnesium in the body may help with muscle recovery and ease inflammation.
 Epsom salts are also perfect for adding essential oils to water since they act as a carrier to disperse the oils into the water.

-Interested in learning more about the therapeutic brand of essential oils and products discussed in this post?
+Interested in learning more about the therapeutic brand of essential oils for wellness and products discussed in this post?
 Find out more here.

 John Bierman says

 Hi.
 I found your article on the wellness uses of essential oils useful and interesting.
 You cover many areas and essential oils.
 I printed your article so I can go back to it when I need to.
 Thank you for providing this useful information.
 It’s is helpful.

 Great content.
 I’m grateful for you to share this knowledge.